AliSher-DevOps/Simple-Sentimental-Analysis/README.md

 # Simple-Sentimental-Analysis
-Sentimental Analysis using SentimentIntensityAnalyzer library
+Sentimental Analysis using SentimentIntensityAnalyzer library to find postive negative and netural sentiment from  playstore customer reviews.